 3 Selection

-Applications are sent initially to the Strategic Partnerships Office, University of Cambridge, and are then considered by the Pro-Vice Chancellor for Research and International Partnerships.
+Applications are sent initially to the Strategic Partnerships Office, University of Cambridge, and are then considered by the Pro-Vice-Chancellor for Education.
 Up to three short-listed applications will be forwarded to the University of Canterbury prior to final selection.
 Decisions are expected to be notified in late August 2025.

 Successful applicants will be sent an information guide which provides information about the Fellowship award and the process for booking flights to Christchurch, accommodation, the maintenance grant and travel insurance.